Jeremy R. McCullough, P.C., Attorney & Counselor at Law, (435) 627-1260

 What happens to the cosigner of one of my debts?

 Unfortunately, bankruptcy does not relieve a cosigner of their duty to repay the debt, but there are still a few ways to protect your cosigner.
 In a Chapter 7 bankruptcy the only way to protect the cosigner is to repay the debt after the bankruptcy.
-In Chapter 13 bankruptcy the cosigner will not have to make payments or be negatively effected during your bankruptcy if you reaffirm the debt, timely make the required plan payments, and repay the debt in the bankruptcy plan.
+In Chapter 13 bankruptcy the cosigner will not have to make payments or be negatively affected during your bankruptcy if you reaffirm the debt, timely make the required plan payments, and repay the debt in the bankruptcy plan.

-How Will Bankruptcy Effect My Credit?
+How Will Bankruptcy Affect My Credit?

 CALL FOR A FREE CONSULTATION